 About the Author

-I am a German software and web developer dedicated to learning and teaching JavaScript.
-After obtaining my Master's Degree in computer science, I gained experience from the startup world where I used JavaScript intensively during both my professional life and spare time.
-For a few years, I worked closely with an exceptional team of engineers at a company in Berlin, developing large-scale JavaScript applications, which eventually led to a desire to teach others about these topics.
+I am a German software and web developer with a passion for learning and teaching JavaScript.
+Following the completion of my Master's Degree in computer science, I immersed myself in the startup world, extensively using JavaScript both professionally and in my free time.
+Collaborating with an exceptional team of engineers in Berlin, we developed large-scale JavaScript applications which sparked my interest in sharing this knowledge with others.

-During my time as a developer in Berlin, I regularly wrote articles about web development on my website.
-I received great feedback from people learning from my articles which allowed me to improve my writing and teaching style.
-Article after article, I grew my ability to teach others.
-I find it it fulfilling to see students strive by giving them clear objectives and short feedback loops.
+During this time, I regularly authored articles on web development for my website.
+Positive feedback from readers seeking to learn from my articles motivated me to refine my writing and teaching style.
+With each article, my ability to effectively educate others continued to grow.
+Witnessing students thrive by providing them with clear objectives and quick feedback loops is particularly fulfilling.

 FAQ